 ArchSite is an online database that contains information about recorded archaeological sites in New Zealand.
 ArchSite uses GIS (Geographic Information System) technology to manage and display information on maps.
 It is the national inventory of archaeological sites in New Zealand.

-Biographies of over 3,000 deceased New Zealanders who have made their mark on New Zealand.
+Biographies of over 3,000 deceased New Zealanders who have shaped New Zealand's culture and history.

 A collection of electronic versions of significant New Zealand books originally published in the nineteenth century.
-Provided by University of Auckland.
-Full text searchable.
+Provided by the University of Auckland.
+Full-text searchable.